Personal Fitness

 a.

-Explain the physical exercise you regularly do, whether your routine
+Explain the physical exercise you regularly do, whether your

-fitness, muscular strength and endurance, flexibility, and body
+(cardiorespiratory fitness, muscular strength and endurance,

-composition), and how your current practices increase or decrease your
+flexibility, and body composition), and how your current

-likelihood of developing cardiovascular disease or other conditions in
+cardiovascular disease or other conditions in adulthood.

 b.

-Discuss what harmful substances you consciously avoid, and how these
+Discuss what harmful substances you consciously avoid, and how

-actions affect your risk factors now and in the future.
+these actions affect your risk factors now and in the future.

 c.